You are required to maintain records, correspondence and discussions regarding the member in the strictest of confidence and protection.

 Required Encounter Documentation: For every visit, document:

 As a part of their medical record, members should sign a Medical Record Release Form.
-They should sign a Refusal Form when declining a preventative screening referral.
+They should sign a Refusal Form when declining a preventive screening referral.

 We recommend medical records include copies of care plans whenever you provide home health or skilled nursing services.